The ultimate guide to Apple Search Ads best practices

 For those less familiar, I’ll explain first why it’s such a unique channel in many ways and what makes it worth exploring to grow your app.
-Then I will detail how I start and structure accounts to extract maximum value.
+Then I will detail how I start and structure accounts in line with Apple Search Ads best practices to extract maximum value.

 1. Why Advertise with Apple: A Unique Paid Channel

 Paid social networks dominate the mobile app advertising space (e.g., Facebook/Meta, Tiktok, and SnapChat) and in-app advertising ad networks (Applovin, Vungle, Adcolony, Ironsource, etc.).

 There are also Google App Campaigns, called UAC by practitioners, another option with confusing logic due to mixing placement types without much control or transparency.
 There are alternatives, but the ones above span most ad spend on app ads.

 And then there’s Apple Search Ads, a channel fundamentally different from any paid app marketing channels for several reasons.